AmBplus/TemplateGenericRepositoryAspnetCore/README.md

 You Can Change return Type To ResultDto<IEnumbrable<TEntity>> Or Anything You Preferred

-Message Error In Implmentaion Handled By Console By You Can Change Log it Or Anything You Preferred
+Message Error In Implmentaion Handled By Console , You Can Log it Or Anything You Preferred